 Each member may only enter once.
 Any member of CDO may enter.

 Staff will likely not do any editing for grammar, punctuation or spelling.
-Any winning entries that appear in the CDO webzine may have these edits.
-The top three entries will be displayed in the CDO webzine.
+Any winning entries that appear in the Word of Hashut may have these edits.

 No entries submitted after the deadline will be allowed, no matter how cool it is.